NEWAdvanced Sprint Backlog & Agile Reporting is live.Explore

 • Built trust with the stakeholders

-• Project team and stakeholders have the same understanding of the project deliverables
+• The project team and stakeholders have the same understanding of the project deliverables

-• Well-equipped to start with granular execution plan
+• Well-equipped to start with the granular execution plan

 Task Break down